wp-cli/restful/README.md

 Unlock the potential of the WP REST API at the command line.

 **Warning:** This project is at a very early stage.
 Treat it as an experiment, and understand that breaking changes will be made without warning.
 The sky may also fall on your head.
-Using wp-rest-cli requires the latest nightly build of [WP-CLI](http://wp-cli.org/), which you can install with `wp cli update --nightly`.
+Using RESTful WP-CLI requires the latest nightly build of [WP-CLI](http://wp-cli.org/), which you can install with `wp cli update --nightly`.

 Project backed by [Pressed](https://www.pressed.net/), [Chris Lema](https://chrislema.com/), [Human Made](https://hmn.md/), [Pagely](https://pagely.com/), [Pantheon](https://pantheon.io/) and many others.
 [Learn more →](http://wp-cli.org/restful/)